 Professor Freeman has taught at the University of Pennsylvania since 1985, the year he received his Ph.D. from Harvard University.
 John Rawls was his dissertation supervisor.
 Prior to graduate study, Freeman was a lawyer for two years, clerking on the U.S. Court of Appeals, 4th Circuit, and the North Carolina Supreme Court.
 He received both his A.B. and J.D. degrees from The University of North Carolina at Chapel Hill.

-Freeman regularly teaches undergraduate courses at Penn on Justice, History of Modern Political Philosophy, and Philosophy and the Constitution, and periodic graduate seminars on Liberalism, Distributive Justice, Rawls, and utilitarianism.
+Freeman regularly taught undergraduate courses at Penn until 2021, on Justice, History of Modern Political Philosophy, philosophy of law, Philosophy and the Constitution, and periodic graduate seminars on Liberalism, Distributive Justice, Rawls, Kant’s moral philosophy, and utilitarianism.
+Though he retired from full-time teaching in 2021, he continues to teach one seminar per year, until 2025.
 He was elected to the American Academy of Arts and Sciences in 2017.

 - Professor of Philosophy and of Law